hkristof03/SeleniumTesting/README.md

 # Selenium examples in Python
 > Playing with the Selenium web application testing framework.
+The configuration file for the test methods describes the
+>inputs for them as key-value pairs, with the expected outputs as well.

 ## Motivation